All Episodes

 That never happened when I was in school.

-You had lesbians up there wrestling.
+You had lesbians up there wrestling?

 Well, no.

-But what happened was that it kept getting worse and worse, and every time we'd go to the RA, it just happened to be she was never in her room, so we could never cause attention to it.
+And every time we'd go to the RA, it just happened to be she was never in her room, so we could never cause attention to it.

-Uh but what happened was by the end of the spring when we could finally open the doors to our dorm room because it was warm enough.
+But what happened was by the end of the spring when we could finally open the doors to our dorm room because it was warm enough, my roommate and I decided we're finally going to lean out and listen to see if we can find out what is going on.

-And okay, so you're calling to say even 30 years ago this was true.
+Okay, so you're calling to say even 30 years ago this was true.

 Yes.